Sovichea10/kubernetes/Markdown/renew_certificate.md

 #
 ### Renew All Certs
 ```
-sudo kubeadm certs new all
+sudo kubeadm certs renew all
 ```
 #
 ### Restart Kubelet